trixirt/rocFFT/docs/source/library.rst

 * In-place or not in-place transform
 * Format (array type) of the input/output buffer
 * Layout of data in the input/output buffer
+* Scaling factor to apply to the output of the transform

 The rocFFT plan does not include the following parameters: